 Physical weathering is a term used in science that refers to the geological process of rocks breaking apart without changing their chemical composition.
-Over time, movements of the Earth and environment can break apart rock formations, causing physical weathering.
-Physical weathering can also refer to other things in the environment breaking down, like soil and minerals.
-Pressure, warm temperatures, water and ice can cause physical weathering.
+What causes weathering to occur?
+Over time, movements of the Earth and environment can break apart rock formations.
+Pressure, warm temperatures, water, and ice are common causes of physical weathering.
+Discover some physical weathering examples in nature.

 - Many rock surfaces have small crevices on them.
 Water can freeze in these crevices when it is cold, and then melt when the weather is warmer.
 This repeated freezing and thawing creates ice wedges, which can cause rocks to break.